Johnlxzhou/fish-repo/README.md

 plan4: find plantera and beat her, find wyverns and get soul of flight for better wings, get more hallow from mechanical bosses and defeat wall of flesh to get emblems

-Update4: Gained a new light pet.
+Update4: Gained a new light pet and chlorophite armor.
+Cleared the rest of the Skeletron Dungeon.
 Beat plantera, purified enough corruption to gain new NPCs such as the steampunker.
 Created teleporters to the jungle biome.
 Defeated a pirate invasion.
 Nicholas gained a pigmy staff and a seedling pet.

 plan5: get a shark fin for mini-shark.
 Create a mushroom biome for the truffle and get auto-hammer for hoverboard.
 Activate a blood moon if shark fin is still needed.